abr/abr.github.io/_pressreleases/01-NICE-LOIHI.md

 **Waterloo, Ontario, Canada - March 1, 2018** -
-At the Intel Lab's Conference Centre on Intel’s Jones Farm campus just outside of Portland, during the Neuro Inspired Computational Elements (NICE) Workshop, ABR and Intel unveiled the first suite of Intel Loihi AI demonstration applications.
+At the Intel Lab's Conference Centre on Intel’s Jones Farm campus just outside of Portland, during the Neuro Inspired Computational Elements (NICE) Workshop, ABR unveiled the first suite of Intel Loihi AI demonstration applications.
 The NICE conference brings together a global group of leading neuromorphic computing scientists, engineers and corporate representatives.